Topical Studies

 Communication and Leaving Babylon (Part Three)

-This agrees perfectly with Isaiah 64:8 and Job 14:14-15.
-God has a desire for the work of His hand.
+What Paul writes here agrees perfectly with Isaiah 64:8 and Job 14:14-15.
+God has a desire for the work of His hands.
 He is a Master Potter, and we are the clay.
-Here it is in New Testament terminology: "We are His workmanship."
-God is creating us—in Christ Jesus.
+Here, the apostle puts it in New Testament terminology: "We are His workmanship."
+God is creating us in Christ Jesus.
 The Creator is still creating.
 He is molding, fashioning, changing us, transforming us to possess His own noble, righteous, holy, spiritual character.
-Salvation then is actually a process of creating character.
+Salvation, then, is actually a process of creating character.

 John W. Ritenbaugh

 This is why the ministry exists.
 What does God mean by this?
 Perfecting is a term that can be used to refer to "setting a broken bone."
 It means "putting into the condition in which it should be."
 The ministry guides and directs us into a spiritual condition acceptable to God.
 The saints are being prepared for the duty of ministering in divine things.
-We are not just called to be saved; we are called to perfection—developing the mature, spiritual character we must have to serve in divine matters.
+We are not just called to be saved; we are called to perfection - developing the mature, spiritual character we must have to serve in divine matters.
 There is a whole world that will one day soon require conversion, and it is for this we are now being trained!

 John O. Reid